Jimmy Vesey

-James Michael Vesey (born May 26, 1993) is an American professional ice hockey left winger for the New York Rangers of the National Hockey League (NHL).
-He has previously played for the Buffalo Sabres, Toronto Maple Leafs, Vancouver Canucks and New Jersey Devils.
-He was selected by the Nashville Predators in the third round, 66th overall, of the 2012 NHL Entry Draft.
-Vesey won the Hobey Baker Award in 2016.
+James Michael Vesey (born May 26, 1993) is an American professional ice hockey left winger for Genève-Servette HC of the National League (NL).
+He was selected by the Nashville Predators in the third round, 66th overall, of the 2012 NHL entry draft.
+Vesey attended Harvard and won the Hobey Baker Award in 2016.
+After going un-signed by Nashville, Vesey signed as a free-agent with the New York Rangers in 2016, with whom he played three seasons, before spending the next three seasons with the Buffalo Sabres, Toronto Maple Leafs, Vancouver Canucks, and New Jersey Devils.
+He re-signed with the Rangers in 2022, before being traded to the Colorado Avalanche in 2025.

 Playing career

 College

 Vesey played four years with Harvard University in the NCAA.
 The North Reading, Massachusetts native finished his collegiate career with 144 points (80 goals, 64 assists) in 128 games and was named ECAC Player of the Year after the 2014–15 season.

 In his junior year, Vesey's outstanding play was rewarded with a top-ten nomination for the Hobey Baker Award.
 On April 2, 2015, Vesey was named to the Hobey Hat Trick, the 3 finalists for the award, along with University of North Dakota's Zane McIntyre and Boston University's Jack Eichel, with Eichel going on to win the award.
 In 2016, Vesey once again qualified for the Hobey Hat Trick, along with Michigan Wolverine's Kyle Connor and Boston College's Thatcher Demko, this time going on to win the Hobey Baker Award on April 8, 2016.